Firstbloodio/fullstack-developer-hiring-exercise/README.md

 To debug tests

-- Turn on the debugger auto attach in Visual Studio Code through the command palette
+- Turn on the debugger *Auto Attach* in Visual Studio Code through the command palette
 - Start `ng serve` in one terminal to have Angular frontend running for Protractor
 - In another terminal, run `node --inspect-brk node_modules/.bin/protractor e2e/protractor.conf.js`
   and now Visual Studio Code will stop in breakpoints set in the test files
-- You can use Web Console Inspector in Protractor's Chrome instance to figure out state of the forms and buttons for the e2e tests
+- You can use Web Console Inspector in Protractor's Chrome instance to figure out the state of the forms and buttons for the e2e tests

 What does not work